danhermes/cognitive-hackathon/Teacher Guide/Week 2/Week 2 Intro.md

 ## Day 1

-Conduct a cognitive services code walkthough, focusing on Computer Vision and Text Analysis.
+Conduct a cognitive services code walkthough, focusing on Computer Vision and text analytics.
 Students will use this as a guide to figuring out their idea, knowing that they will have to choose one or more services to focus on in the next week.
 Moderate a discussion and brainstorming session about cognitive services and what they can do.
 Review the Project Summary and some Sample Projects.

 ## Day 2